slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 Notes:

 * You can use `-filter:a` for audio filters.
+* Filters can be chained by separating them with a `,`
 * See all filters with `ffmpeg -filters`
 * Check http://trac.ffmpeg.org/wiki/FilteringGuide and http://ffmpeg.org/ffmpeg-filters.html